Skip to content

 su - john

-This should help clear up some differences between the two commands.
-Remember, `sudo` lets you run commands as another user without changing your identity.
+Hopefully, this clarifies the differences between these two commands.
+Remember, `sudo` lets you run commands as another user without changing your own identity. `su`, on the other hand, allows you to switch to a user and adopt their identity.

 Conclusion: